Skip over main navigation

 Accessibility Information

-Staff are happy to discuss your access requirements, please contact us in advance of your visit.
+We are committed to making our museum as inclusive and accessible as possible and want all visitors to feel welcome.
+Staff are happy to discuss your access requirements.
+If you have any questions, please contact us in advance of your visit.

 Below you can find information which may assist in planning a visit to Rochdale Pioneers Museum.